mouseless/json-concepts/specs/02-quantifiers/01-exactly-one.md

 # Exactly One

-A concept definition, by default, means that exactly one of that concept will be allowed in output schemas.

-So for the following concepts definition, `service` and `parameter` instances should be exactly one for every schema of this definition.
+A concept, by default, requires exactly one instance in every schema.
+So the following concepts definition expects exactly one `service` and `parameter` in every schema.

 `CONCEPTS: service.concepts.json`